mschmoyer/gear-up-custom-store/README.md

 1. **Frontend Interface**: Displays a list of available products.
 2. **Search Functionality**: Allows users to search for specific products.
 3. **ShipStation API Integration**: Fetches product information from ShipStation.
-4. **Chatbot Feature**: Utilizes OpenAI's GPT-4 model to assist users with questions about the store and ShipStation app.
-5. **Caching Mechanism**: Implements `flask_caching` to cache the results of API calls for a specified duration.
+4. **Caching Mechanism**: Implements `flask_caching` to cache the results of API calls for a specified duration.
-6. **SQLite Database**: Stores chat messages.
+5. **SQLite Database**: Stores order and cart data.
-7. **Dockerfile**: Containerizes the application.
+6. **Dockerfile**: Containerizes the application.
-8. **Flask Routing and Template Inheritance**: Includes a blog page and store page.
+7. **Flask Routing and Template Inheritance**: Includes a blog page and store page.
-9. **README.md**: Provides information on the project, setup, and environment variables.
+8. **README.md**: Provides information on the project, setup, and environment variables.
-10. **Unique and Creative Products**: Tailored for engineers, including alcoholic beverages.
+9. **Unique and Creative Products**: Tailored for engineers, including alcoholic beverages.

-The application provides a user-friendly interface for engineers to browse and purchase products while also offering assistance through the integrated chatbot feature.
+The application provides a user-friendly interface for engineers to browse and purchase products.

 ## Features